 Guest Blog post by Amy Hamlet of Dover Saddlery

-With much of the nation locked in a heat wave, riders should take precautions to ensure their health and the health of their horses.
+With the hot summer months officially upon us, riders should take precautions to ensure their health and the health of their horses.
 Long, hot summer days and high humidity increase the risk of dehydration, heat stress and other heat-related health issues for horse and rider.

 There are steps riders can take to keep cool during the hot weather: Stay hydrated, take frequent rests, and seek shade when possible.
 Wear lightweight clothing that wicks moisture.
 Moderate your pace and riding intensity during peak sunlight hours.

 Proper riding apparel can help you beat the heat, too.
 Here are three riding apparel suggestions to help you stay cool while riding: